 On this page

-- Profit and loss budget
+- Understand the basics of a profit and loss budget

-- Create your profit and loss budget
+- Learn how to create a profit and loss budget

-- Manage and monitor your budget
+- Know how to manage and monitor your budget

 Budgets are one of the most important business financial statements.
 If planned and managed well, a budget allows you to monitor the financial impact of your business decisions and operational plans.